mdn/content/files/en-us/web/accessibility/aria/attributes/aria-braillelabel/index.md

 ## Values

 - `<string>`
-  - : The value is a string, an unconstrained value type,that is intended to be converted into Braille
+  - : The value is a string, an unconstrained value type, that is intended to be converted into Braille.

 ## Associated roles